microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-post-permissions.md

 Create a new [permission](../resources/permission.md) object on a [driveItem](../resources/permission.md).

 >**Note:** You can only use this method to create a new application permission.
-If you want to create a new user drive item permission, see [invite](./driveitem-invite.md).
+If you want to create a new user permission in a drive item, see [invite](./driveitem-invite.md).

 [!INCLUDE [national-cloud-support](../../includes/all-clouds.md)]